-My name is Michael Allen, and I'm a partner at the civil rights law firm Relman, Dane & Colfax, based here in the District of Columbia, but with a national litigation practice focused on challenging discrimination in housing, lending, employment, education and public accommodations.
-A substantial part of my practice since 2006 has focused on enforcement of the disability provisions of the Fair Housing Act and related federal statutes, like the Americans with Disabilities Act ("ADA").
-I appear today not on behalf of any client, but in my personal capacity and as a reasonably well-informed citizen concerned about the issues raised at today's hearing.
+My name is Sara Pratt, and I am Counsel at the civil rights law firm Relman, Dane & Colfax, based here in the District of Columbia, but with a national litigation practice focused on challenging discrimination in housing, lending, employment, education and public accommodations.
+Much of my time in my career as an attorney has been focused on enforcement of the disability provisions of the Fair Housing Act and related federal statutes, like the Americans with Disabilities Act ("ADA").
+Prior to my employment by the firm, I was Deputy Assistant Secretary for Enforcement and Programs at HUD's Office of Fair Housing and Equal Opportunity and in that capacity was responsible for HUD's administrative enforcement of the Fair Housing Act and ADA Title II.
+I appear today not on behalf of any client, but in my personal capacity.